RamblingCookieMonster/PSDeploy/docs/Example-Task-Deployment.md

 ### A Tangent On In-line PowerShell

 You might ask... why can't I just run PowerShell in-line?
 The answer is that you absolutely can, but it will run when PSDeploy is parsing the PS1 file.
-This means read opertions will run at Get-PSDeployment time, not at deploy time.
+This means read operations will run at Get-PSDeployment time, not at deploy time.
 Here's an example illustrating the outcome:

 ```powershell
 Deploy Example {